dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-mongodb-with-tests-part-1.md

 ## Introduction

 I started a server-side application late of 2020 which was my way of sharpening my back-end development skills on the side as I have been focused more on the front-end development in my recent jobs.
 It was built using [Express.js](https://expressjs.com/) which is a fast, unopinionated, minimalist web framework for [Node.js](https://nodejs.org/en/).
-But becuase of its unopinionated nature, there were a couple of things I had to set up and configure on my own such as [TypeScript](https://www.typescriptlang.org/).
+But because of its unopinionated nature, there were a couple of things I had to set up and configure on my own such as [TypeScript](https://www.typescriptlang.org/).
 Although that might be a benefit for most cases, there's definitely some pitfalls as well such as not knowing what are some of the best practices when it comes to building server-side applications.
 You have to do your research and keep yourself up-to-date.
 The difficulties of those I've mentioned became more obvious when I chance upon myself with [NestJS](https://nestjs.com/), it is a progressive Node.js framework for building efficient, reliable and scalable server-side applications.
 NestJS is in fact built on top of Express.
 I took up a course to learn more about NestJS and how to build applications on top of it and I really liked it.
 It is extensible, versatile and progressive.
 It takes advantage of the latest JavaScript features, bringing design patterns and mature solutions to the Node.js world.
 I can't help but think how my server-side application could have been better in many ways if I built it using NestJS from the start.
 I wanted to improve my skills in NestJS by building something I have not done before, and that is a [URL](https://en.wikipedia.org/wiki/URL) shortener application.
 That is what I'm going to share with you in this post, so let's go ahead and start learning and building it together!

 ## Prerequisites